nrj/Cumulus/README.md

 # Download
 You can download the latest version [here](https://raw.github.com/nrj/Cumulus/master/Builds/Cumulus.dmg)

+# Changing the default screenshot directory

+If you're like me and you don't like to have screenshots cluttering your Desktop, you can change the directory where OS X stores them.
+For example if you wanted to store them in say `~/Pictures/Screenshots` you can open Termain and issue the following commands:

+    $ mkdir -p ~/Pictures/Screenshots
+    $ defaults write com.apple.screencapture location ~/Pictures/Screenshots
+    $ killall SystemUIServer

 # Building
 If you you have the latest version of of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and [Cocoapods](http://cocoapods.org) you can build Cumulus yourself with the following steps: